GitLab's

 To that end, this post details how to run Lighthouse via the CLI in GitLab CI

-and collect a GitLab metrics report so any changes will be reported in merge
+and collect a GitLab metrics report so any changes are reported in merge

 requests.